Course Catalog: General Education Capstone Courses

 Education and Theatre for Social Change

 Explores the life and times of Socrates in ancient Athens by studying philosophical, historical, and dramatic texts, taking on dramatic roles as Athenian citizens, re-enacting meetings of the Athenian assembly, and staging a trial of Socrates.
 General Education: Capstone.
-Open to juniors and seniors who have fulfilled General Education requirements in Self & Society and Creativity & the Arts.
+Prerequisites: Completion of General Education requirements in Self and Society and Creativity and the Arts.

 Explores social movements in America and how leaders promoted change in public policy for social justice.
 Identify and analyze both the primary and secondary sources to learn the stories of the leaders of these movements.
-Consider the extent to which these stories created the context for the formation of the changes in social policy that resulted in a more just society.
-General Education: Capstone; Fulfills Perspectives on Diversity.
-Prerequisite: Completion of General Education requirements in Self & Society and Ethics and Social Justice.
+Considers the extent to which these stories created the context for the formation of the changes in social policy that resulted in a more just society.
+General Education: Capstone; Perspectives on Diversity.
+Prerequisites: Completion of General Education requirements in Self and Society and Ethics and Social Justice.

 In Our Voices: Social Change and the Alternative Press

 Explore the power of the alternative press; discovers the role alternative press played in driving social change, including the women’s and civil rights movements; understand how literature and media give expression to those traditionally misrepresented by mainstream outlets; learn effective strategies for speaking truth to power in our own modern media environment.
 General Education: Capstone, Perspectives on Diversity.
 Prerequisites: Completion of General Education requirements in Historical Perspectives and Ethics and Social Justice.